MicrosoftDocs/learn/learn-pr/azure/query-visualize-monitor-data-in-sentinel/includes/5-create-new-workbook.md

 You can use text blocks to interpret your security data, section headings, telemetry data, etc. The text is edited through a Markdown formatting, that provides different heading and font styles, hyperlinks, tables, etc.

-:Note
+> [!Note]

-Markdown is markup language used to add format text in the plain text documents.
+> Markdown is markup language used to add format text in the plain text documents.
 For more information how to format text using Markdown control see the following [Markdown guide](https://www.markdownguide.org/getting-started/).

 Once that you add the text, you can select **Preview** tab, to see how your content will look.
 Finally, when you complete editing the text, you should select **Done Editing** button.